-Slave AETOS display with diagonal size 7 inches is very similar to slave Nesis display.
-The only difference is that the AETOS display does not have touch screen and there are no maps.
+Slave AETOS display with diagonal size 7 inches is very similar to slave NESIS display.
+The AETOS display does not have touch screen and there are no maps available, however it includes 3D synthetic vision.

 A small slave display (called EMSIS) comes in two forms.
 The first fits into 80 mm standard aviation opening, the second is larger with 3.5 inch diagonal and has more complex shape.
 They both can be viewed as small EFIS displays.
 EMSIS can show basic primary flight and engine monitor values.